clockwork-xyz/clockwork/README.md

   This plugin overrides the defaults as seen in the example config.
 - `shutdown_timeout_ms`: Time the plugin is given to flush out all messages to Kafka upon exit request.
 - `update_account_topic`: Topic name of account updates.
 Omit to disable.
+- `slot_status_topic`: Topic name of slot status update.
+Omit to disable.
+- `program_ignores`: Solana program IDs for which to ignore updates for owned accounts.

 ## Buffering